invince/YAET/docs/plugin-loading.md

 ## Plugin Self-Managed Dependencies

 External plugins can declare their own npm dependencies via a `package.json` in the plugin directory.
 When `PluginManager.discover()` scans a plugin directory, it checks for `package.json`.
-If found, and `node_modules` is missing or out of date, it automatically runs `npm install` in that directory.
+If found, and `node_modules` is missing or out of date, it automatically runs `npm install --ignore-scripts` in that directory.

 **Where this happens:** `PluginManager._installPluginDeps()` in `src-electron/services/pluginManager.js` (called from `_scanDirectory()`):